 Why Should Students Use Them in Their Lessons?

-Many teachers have tried to decide whether they should follow a more Socratic method of teaching, or a more Scientific method of teaching when helping their students learn new material.
-This can be an incredibly difficult decision for teachers to make because each method has its strengths and weaknesses that make it better than the other in certain situations.
+Many teachers have tried to decide whether they should follow a more Socratic method of teaching or a more Scientific method of teaching when helping their students learn new material.
+This can be an incredibly difficult decision for teachers because each method has its strengths and weaknesses that make it better than the others in certain situations.

-For example, many people think that the Socratic method is better at developing critical thinking skills within students, while others think that it’s better at getting students to understand how theories work in real life.
+For example, many people think that the Socratic method is better at developing critical thinking skills within students.
+In contrast, others think getting students to understand how theories work in real life is better.

 Despite these differences, there are still many similarities between them as well.
-For example, both approaches encourage students to ask questions about new material instead of just accepting what they are told by their teacher without any evidence.
+For example, both approaches encourage students to ask questions about new material instead of accepting what their teacher tells them without evidence.
 Both methods also encourage student participation during class discussions so they can become more involved in what they are learning.

 Conclusion